Skip to content

 I am, what I am

-I also love gossip sessions with friends, mindless TV watching, travelling and trotting my camera, surfing the net and blogging.
-I also have a ‘thing’ for eating and can safely claim myself to be a foodie.
+I love reading, swimming and yoga.
+I also love gossip sessions with friends, watching countless TV series, travelling and trotting my camera, surfing the net and blogging.
+I have always been a foodie and have recently discovered my passion for cooking.

 There are a lot of things that I want to try out in life.
 I have made a list here.
 A bit more about me can be found in this post.
 A lot about me can be found in these posts.